jbagbeke/alx-pre_course/README.md

-I love to programme and alx is here to help! :coffee:
+I love to programme and alx is here to help! :coffee: :dance: